 "I have liver disease," Cassidy told A&E producer Saralena Weinfield.
 "There is no sign of me having dementia at this stage of my life.
 It was complete alcohol poisoning."

 Cassidy is best known for his role as Keith Partridge, the son of Shirley Partridge, in the 1970s musical sitcom, The Partridge Family.

 The 66-year-old star told People Magazine in a February 20, 2017 story, that he is fighting memory loss from dementia.
 Cassidy's representative, Jo-Ann Geffen, told USA TODAY that had been diagnosed with dementia.

-Singer and actor David Cassidy, best known for his role as Keith Partridge, the son of Shirley Partridge, in the 1970s musical-sitcom The Partridge Family, has announced he is suffering from dementia.
-The 66-year-old star told People Magazine that he is fighting the memory loss disease.
-Cassidy's representative, Jo-Ann Geffen, confirmed to USA TODAY that has been diagnosed with dementia.
-This comes off a recent performance where Cassidy seemed intoxicated at the concert outside L.A., falling off the stage, forgetting words and unsteady on his feet.
-Sources have told TMZ that he was not drinking prior to the show.
-Cassidy has a family history of memory issues as his mom and grandfather struggled with the disease.
+All this was coming off a performance where Cassidy seemed intoxicated at the concert outside L.A.
+He was falling off the stage, forgetting words and unsteady on his feet.
+Sources had told TMZ that he was not drinking before the show.
+Cassidy had a family history of memory issues as his mom and grandfather struggled with the disease.